jaimiles23/pywrangle/tests/Testing_Documentation.md

 ## Test storage
 Tests are stored outside of the application code.
 This has the following benefits:
+- Tests are not included in package deployment, keeping the library lightweight.
 - Central location for all tests.
-- Tests to be run against a pip installed package.
+- Tests can be run against a pip installed package.

 ## Testing
 To run all tests, navigate to the cloned repository directory; the parent dir :